MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 So, the idea is: To use MicroService.Common shared project in your actual project and then define your model.
 Then make the follwing two calls in your Program.cs:
 MicroService.Common.Core.Configuration.AddMvc(builder);
-MicroService.Common.Core.Configuration.AddModel\<Your Model Interface, Your Model Implemetation\>(builder);
+MicroService.Common.Core.Configuration.AddModel\<Your Model Interface, Your Model Implemetation, Primary Key Type of Your Model\>(builder);

 This two calls should be enough to bind your model in the system.
-For each each AddModel(...) call, each model can be associated with dynamically associated IService repository and a generic Controller.
+For each AddModel(...) call, the specified model can be associated with dynamically created IService repository and a generic Controller.
 In development mode, each call will also made the API availalable in swagger front end.

 However, we must have a choice not to use automatically created controllers and to choose to use our own controllers instead.
 There are 2 ways this can be done:
 1. By using conditional compiler constant: MODEL_USEMYOWNCONTROLLER
-2. By providing AutoController = false in Model Attribute and adorn your model with the \[Model(..)\] attribute.
+2. By providing AutoController = false in Model Attribute and adorn your model with the \[Model()\] attribute.

 To control a contract of operations on a project-to-project basis, we can use the following conditional compilation symbols:
 1. MODEL_APPENDABLE - this is to have HttpPost capability.